Virginia Board of Health: Regulation of abortion facilities

 Historically, the regulation of abortion facilities never played a prominent role in the Board's work.
 The Board did regulate abortion clinics from 1981 until 1984, when Governor Chuck Robb ordered an end to the regulation of outpatient clinics.
 From 1991 to 2010, bills introduced into the Virginia General Assembly proposed to regulate outpatient abortion clinics, but they failed to be enacted.

 In 2010, Virginia Attorney General Ken Cuccinelli issued a non-binding legal opinion that would allow the Board to regulate outpatient abortion clinics as if they were hospital facilities called "ambulatory surgical centers."
 At that time, 11 of the Board members were appointed by the prior Governor Tim Kaine, and the Board did not act on Cuccinelli's opinion letter.

 The 2011 session of the General Assembly expanded the Board's power to regulate clinics which provide five or more first-trimester abortions per month and required the Board to issue regulations within 280 days.
 By this time, Governor Bob McDonnell had appointed six of the Board members, with the ability to fill two more seats in July 2011.
-Among McDonnell's appointees as consumer representative is a donor and supporter of the Family Foundation, a group which opposes abortions.
+Among McDonnell's appointees as consumer representative is a donor and supporter of the Family Foundation of Virginia, a group which opposes abortions.

 Controversy

-The Virginia Board of Health reprimanded Health Commissioner Colin Greene for dismissing evidence of structural racism in health outcomes and for saying gun violence is a political talking point.
+In June of 2022, the Virginia Board of Health unanimously voted to reprimand Health Commissioner Colin Greene for making remarks that dismissed evidence of structural racism in health outcomes and for saying gun violence is a political talking point.
 The board says his comments damaged the health department, its employees and marginalized communities.
 After interviewing Greene, the board members passed a resolution expressing their “embarrassment” over his comments and recommended that he cease questioning “basic scientific facts regarding disparities.”

+Current Membership

+The Board currently has 15 members, all serving four year terms.